U-C-S/Hurl/Docs/Dev/ReleasingNewVersion.md

 git push --tags
 ```

-Should trigger the CI action.
+Should trigger the CI action and create a draft release in the github

-### Incase of a unexpected build job failure

--- TODO --
+releases.